casper-ecosystem/PoV-design-spec/README.md

 BurnMode is set to `Burnable`, giving winners the ability to destroy their award if they so choose.

 ## Additional Notes
 * Casper's Proof-of-Victory NFTs act as any other CEP-78 NFT does.
-Holders have the right to do with them as they please.
+Holders have the right to do with them as they please within the bounds of the selected modalities.